stytchauth/stytch-react-example/README.md

 npm i
 ```

 Next, create a `.env.local` file by running the command below, and enter your `public_token`, and optionally project ID, secret, and Connected Apps client ID.

-Learn more about Create React App's support for [custom environment variables here](https://create-react-app.dev/docs/adding-custom-environment-variables/).
+The Stytch public token should be stored in an environment variable named `VITE_STYTCH_PUBLIC_TOKEN`.

 ```bash
 cp .env.template .env.local